Replace a title certificate

 - date of birth of the owner (if the owner is a person and not a business)

 - ZIP Code for the registration mailing address

 How do I replace a title certificate?

-You can replace a title certificate online, by mail or at a DMV office.
+You can replace a title certificate online (the fastest and easiest way), by mail or at a DMV office.

 When applying for a replacement title at a DMV office, you will NOT be issued the replacement title while there.
 All title certificates are printed in a secure facility in Albany and are mailed to the owner.

-You can choose to have DMV send it to you by express mail (this will cost extra, and you’ll need to sign for the delivery).
+Yes.
+The DMV send it to you by express mail.
+This will cost extra, and you will need to sign for the delivery.

 How can I replace my title certificate online?

 - you must be the owner of the vehicle or boat

 - you must have a current U.S. address on file with the DMV 1